Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Carl Barkemeyer is a Hit and Run defense lawyer in Baton Rouge, Louisiana.
-He has defended over one thousand clients charged with hit and run and similar charges in Louisiana.
+He has defended over one thousand clients charged with hit and run, aka fleeing the scene of an accident, and similar charges in Louisiana.
 There are many issues to consider in fleeing the scene cases.
 Since an accident occurred, there will likely be a civil case involving insurance companies, adjusters, and other lawyers.
 Mr. Barkemeyer understands how these other issues overlap and can give assistance accordingly.

 Hit and run driving is the intentional failure of the driver of a vehicle involved in or causing any accident, to stop such vehicle at the scene of the accident, to give his identity, and to render reasonable aid.
 “To give his identity”, is a part of the statute that can be ambiguous.
 Essentially, the driver is required, in any accident, to provide his name, address, and the license number of his car, or contact the police to do an accident report.
 The driver must either provide the information to the other driver or to the police.
 “Accident” means an incident or event resulting in damage to property or injury to person.
 So, if it is reasonable that the driver should know that there is damage to the other vehicle or a person is hurt, then the driver must stop.